Speed up things in scalac and sbt

 >> task2 # run task2

->> # jvm is started and warmed up once
+>> # JVM is started and warmed up once

 or (in CI scripts):

-sbt task1 task2 # run task with one jvm start
+sbt task1 task2 # run task with one JVM start

-to load sbt settings anew (e.g. after switching branches) without losing JVM warmup.
+If you are developing locally you might use reload to load sbt settings anew (e.g. after switching branches) without losing JVM warmup.

 It is hard for me to estimate the speedup, but with each new task run without JVM interruption, it saves a bit more time.
-Additionally in bigger projects resolving settings itself take several seconds or more, so doing it once gives noticeable effects during local development.
+Additionally in bigger projects resolving settings itself takes several seconds or more, so doing it once gives noticeable effects during local development.

 Careless database

-However, this is one of few cases where it makes perfect sense to turn off the D part of the ACID.
+However, this is one of the few cases where it makes perfect sense to turn off the D part of the ACID.

-Let us show example with PostgreSQL:
+Let me show an example with PostgreSQL:

 echo 'fsync = off' >> /etc/postgresql/9.6/main/postgresql.conf